albinblaschka/teeth-and-claws/README.md

 #### Analysis of cover in different functional groups
 Script: analysis_functionalgroups.R; data: data_functionalgroups_development.csv

+To study the changes in vegetation and restoration of pastures already infested with shrubs by targeted pasturing, a trial following a factorial design was set up, with four replicates.
 The development of three functional groups (dwarf shrubs, herbs and open soil) is analysed with a GLM, for details see the comments in the script.